andredesousa/css-best-practices/README.md

 ```

 To give such specific styling to such a generic selector is dangerous.
-Our styles will leak out into areas they shouldn’t as soon as we start trying to use that element again.
+Our styles will leak out into areas they shouldn't as soon as we start trying to use that element again.
-We’ll need to start undoing styles (adding more code to take styles away) in order to combat this.
+We'll need to start undoing styles (adding more code to take styles away) in order to combat this.

 ## Avoid extra selectors

-It’s easy to unknowingly add extra selectors to our CSS that clutters the stylesheet.
+It's easy to unknowingly add extra selectors to our CSS that clutters the stylesheet.
 One common example of adding extra selectors is with lists.

 ```css